Archive for the ‘Hi-Fi & Music’ Category

 So I wrote this program; and very big it turned out to be.
 Meta data in music files is much more complex than I expected.

-Like all my stuff it is a command line program, so no fancy graphical interface and, at the moment, it is only compiled for Intel Macs.
-I know that it does work on Sun Sparc Solaris and have no doubt that it will on Windows/DOS if I still had the compiler.
+Like all my stuff it is a command line program, so no fancy graphical interface and, at the moment, it is compiled for Intel Macs and (since v1.4) Windows.
+I know that it does work on Sun Sparc Solaris.
 It is probably good for other platforms too and the source code is supplied for you to port if you want to try.
 The output is quite voluminous, particularly if verbose mode is specified so be prepared to wade through a lot of information.

 Since I first wrote it, it has extended in scope and now reports…